Ancient History Playlist

 Fun Facts

-Ashvamedha could last over a year, involving hundreds of priests and vast resources.
+Ashvamedha could last over a year, involving hundreds of priests and vast resources, demonstrating the king's immense wealth .

-Rajasuya required the king to symbolically conquer dice (akshapatra), showing mastery over chance.
+The Rajasuya required the king to symbolically conquer dice (akshapatra), showing his supposed mastery over fate/chance .

 Mains Key Points